wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/powerapps-customize/includes/1-powerapps-customize.md

 In a previous unit, you generated the Flooring Estimates app and started to explore its default design.
-Apps that Microsoft PowerApps generates are useful out of the box, but you'll often want to customize generated apps to suit your needs.
+Apps that Microsoft PowerApps generates are useful out of the box, but you'll often want to customize a generated app to suit your needs.

 In this unit, we'll walk you through some basic changes for each screen in the app.
 You can do a lot more to customize an app, but the best way to start learning is to take any generated app and make common customizations.

 ## Browse screen
 We'll start on the browse screen.
-The app shows an image for each product, but the layout could be better.
+The app already shows an image and some text for each product, but the layout could be better.
 Let's work on that.

 1. In the **Screens** pane on the left, select **BrowseGallery1**.

 1. In the right pane, select **Layout**.

     ![Show layout options](../media/powerapps-layout.png)